Avaiga/taipy-getting-started-core/step_01/ReadMe.md

 ## Ways of executing the code: Versioning

-Taipy Core provides a system of versioning in order to keep track of different config versions. `python main.py -h` opens an helper to understand the different options of the versioning.
+Taipy Core provides a versioning system in order to keep track of different config versions. `python main.py -h` opens an helper to understand the different options of the versioning.
 Here are the principle ways to run the code with versioning:

 - Development: the default way of executing the code.
 Data of a previous Development run is erased. `python main.py` will run it.